PhilippRiegelmann/note_of_absence/readme.md

-# GERMAN AND ENGLISH ABSENCE NOTE
+# GERMAN AND ENGLISH NOTE OF ABSENCE

-This Python script is used to create absence notes in German and English.
+This Python script is used to create note of absence in German and English.
 To use this script you first need to update the following files:

 ## data.json